 The Windrush affair raises many questions about the six years (2010-2016) that Theresa May spent at the Home Office, marked by her determination to reduce immigration.
 In 2012, the current British Prime Minister launched the environment hostile to immigration policy.
 It was a question of encouraging owners, employers, and doctors, to control the regularity of the stay of their employees, tenants and patients, the suspects being in fact identified by their skin colour, their accent or their location of birth.
 Tens of thousands of legal migrants have found themselves caught in the cracks for lack of identification and the necessary documents to prove their decades of presence on British soil.

 In 2013, advertising trucks drove through the streets of London , displaying a hostile message: In the UK illegally?
 Go home or risk being arrested?
 Faced with the outcry created by this campaign, however defended by the Minister of the Interior at the time, Theresa May, and the Prime Minister, David Cameron, the trucks quickly disappeared from circulation, recalls Liberation.
+Be careful to avoid emotive language.

 2.4.2 British Government Reaction to Scandal